jcrozum/pystablemotifs/README.md

 Includes stable motif reduction with oscillation checking for attractor identification and control, and Greedy Randomized Adaptive Search Procedure and brute-force methods for target control.

 # Documentation
 Extensive documentation is not yet available.
-See comments in the code for now if detailed usage instructions are needed.
+See the basic usage example below, or the Tutorial.ipynb notebook for basic intstructions.
+For advanced usage instructions, see comments in the code or contact the developers directly.

 # Requirements
 PyBoolNet (v2.2.8+) https://github.com/hklarner/PyBoolNet